 3. What were your sources to find the right information related to the history of India?
 Any books, blogs, or other sources?

-I referred many books like Six glorious epochs of Indian history by Veer Savarkar, The Discovery of India by Jawaharlal Nehru.
-I went through different books of Sanjeev Sanyal.
+I referred to many books like Six glorious epochs of Indian history by Veer Savarkar, The Discovery of India by Jawaharlal Nehru.
+I went through different books by Sanjeev Sanyal.
 The tremendous knowledge left for us by Swami Vivekananda helped me a lot to know more about India.
 Today’s outburst of knowledge through the internet made my life easier.